All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 Riroriro (Grey warbler) - The Kanuka Mountain Bike track.
 This track runs parallel to the Snout walking track on the Western side and then joins up with the Snout track.
 As you look towards the end of the Snout just before the Snout gate, there is a track to your left that heads downhill towards the “Western MB trail”, and pine beach - this is the Kanuka Mountain Bike track.

 Weka - Park at the Snout carpark and then along the ridge walking track towards the Snout.
-However, before the Snout gate, take a left and head down to Pine Bay.
-Then go back up to the ridge and go down the other side on the GDS mountain bike track.
+However, before the Snout gate, take a left and head down to Pine Bay and returns to the starting point.

 Kakaruwai (South Island robin) - Start and end at Ranui Street.
-Walking track through gorse area, on to bike track which heads into regenerating bush, head back down and parallel to the houses.
+Walking track through Sue's MTB loop track, back onto the Picton Waikawa walking track.

 Kea - Bush line starting behind the second ablution block on the west side of Waikawa Marina.
 Off-track and only for some volunteers.

 Kereru - The marina to marina track from the Pavilion to Waikawa Marina.
 Park at the Pavilion car park.
 Walk up the side of the sports field parallel to Joseph Sullivan Drive until you meet the Picton-Waikawa walking track.
-Turn right and head towards Waikawa.
+Turn right and head towards Waikawa, finishes at the western side of the marina.

-Kotare (Sacred kingfisher) - Link track between Kereru and Weka line.
-Can be done in conjunction with other lines (en route).
-Park at the end of Ranui Street, head across the creek.
+Kotare (Sacred kingfisher) - Park at the end of Ranui Street, head across the creek.
 Pass the end of the GDS mountain bike track on your right.
-Take the next gravel track up towards the ridge line and the Kotare traps are on this track.
+Take the next gravel track up towards the ridge line and the Kotare traps are on this track going up to the ridge and back down the GDS mountain bike track.

 Piwakawaka (Fantail) - The original Snout walking track, starts at the gate to the Snout walking track.